 - higher elevations

-- activities involving reflective surfaces such as water, sand or snow (up to 85% of sun's damaging rays are reflected back by these surfaces)
+- activities involving reflective surfaces such as water, sand, or snow (up to 85% of the sun's damaging rays are reflected back by these surfaces)

-Example ~ Fair skinned individuals living in Australia and participating in water related activities have a high level of risk and have such been pioneers in using sun protective clothing.
+Example: Fair-skinned individuals living in Australia and participating in water-related activities have a high level of risk and have been pioneers in using sun protective clothing.

 I contacted several companies to find out the details.
-Based on my research, here are the companies where I would shop to purchase chemical-free UV wear.
-The following carry products for the entire family from swimwear, hats, clothing and other accessories.
+Based on my research, below are the companies where I would shop to purchase chemical-free UV wear.
+The following places also carry products for the entire family, including swimwear, hats, clothing, and other accessories.

 The website clearly states that they choose only fabrics that get their UV protection through the tightness of the weave.
 No chemical additives are used to boost the UPF rating.